/www/asatourscomau_679/public/wp-content/themes/asatours/single-person.php

 She is currently a research fellow at King’s College investigating broader changes in these urban sites from the 11th to 15th centuries, a period when Turco-Mongol groups moved into the area.
 She has worked extensively in Azerbaijan, Georgia and Turkmenistan and currently leads a field project with colleagues from the Otrar State Archaeological Museum and Archeoservice at the urban site of Otrar in southern Kazakhstan.

-While not in the trenches, she likes to explore, and has traveled extensively around Central Asia, the Caucasus and the Middle East teaching and lecturing on archaeological field schools and tours, and trying to understand (to some extent!) the many languages of the region.
-Katie first joined ASA in 2019 as tour lecturer for ASA’s tour ‘The Silk Route: China & Kyrgyzstan’.
+While not in the trenches, she likes to explore and has travelled extensively around Central Asia, the Caucasus and the Middle East teaching and lecturing on archaeological field schools and tours; and trying to understand (to some extent!) the many languages of the region.
+Katie first joined ASA in 2019 as tour lecturer for ASA’s tour ‘The Silk Route: China & Kyrgyzstan’, and has been our tour lecturer for “Uzbekistan: The Silk Road Cities” since 2023.

 A new study by Dr Katie Campbell: